Retinitis PigmentosaPrint Page

 On the right side of this webpage, you will find an updating list of stories that detail new research and health policy developments relevant for individuals affected by RP.

-The page you are now on provides information on retinitis pigmentosa, but Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
-Below is a list of such resources, including information on genetic testing, clinical trials, Vision Quest (FBC’s in-person educational events), and more.
-The list will update as new resources are added.
+Fighting Blindness Canada has developed additional resources that can be helpful in plotting an optimal path through vision care.
+Below is a link to our must read resources, including information on genetic testing, clinical trials and more, and a link to View Point (FBC’s virtual educational series).

 Join the Fight!